isomerpages/govtech-corp/media/technews/_posts/2023-03-09-post-From coding to clicking – how website creation has evolved over decades.md

 digitalisation journey, such as through IMDA’s&nbsp;<a href="https://www.imda.gov.sg/programme-listing/smes-go-digital" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">programme</a>&nbsp;to
 make digital simple for SMEs.</p>
 <p>Hopefully, we’ve also inspired you to try out building your own website,
-be it through a website building service or perhaps going old-school and&nbsp;
+be it through a website building service or perhaps going old-school and
 <a href="https://www.tech.gov.sg/media/technews/tips-to-help-you-get-started-with-coding" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">picking up coding</a>&nbsp;to make one from scratch!</p>